JxTorres003/AdvDiversity/README.md

 🔭 Worked on a full-stack task:

+🔭 Worked on a full-stack task:
+Front End: Created Jobfair and Jobs page and forms.
+Middle Tier: Created models and controllers, connected MVC and proper functionally.
+Back End: Created tables and store prodecures for the jobfair data.

 Front End: Created Jobfair and Jobs page and forms.
 Middle Tier: Created models and controllers, connected MVC and proper functionally.
 Back End: Created tables and store prodecures for the jobfair data.